FranzZemen/re/ts-src/LetsGetStarted.md

 expressions must be true.
 The rule makes use of comparators "=" and ">", and finally it seems to magically operate on attributes "ticker" and "price".

-In fact to the Rules Engine, this 'rule' contains a Logical Condition **_A and B_**, a Condition **_ticker = "ZEM"_**, a Condition **_price > 5.0_**, and the Expressions **_ticker_**, **_"ZEM"_**, _**price**_ and **_5.0_**.
+In fact to the RulesEngine Engine, this 'rule' contains a Logical Condition **_A and B_**, a Condition **_ticker = "ZEM"_**, a Condition **_price > 5.0_**, and the Expressions **_ticker_**, **_"ZEM"_**, _**price**_ and **_5.0_**.
 However, to you it was just a natural language format that you have seen likely many times.

-Some of the magic of this Rules Engine (beyond just being a rules engine) is that its _Text Format_ is very English-like, and makes building rules intuitive.
+Some of the magic of this RulesEngine Engine (beyond just being a rules engine) is that its _Text Format_ is very English-like, and makes building rules intuitive.
 Behind the scenes it parses the Text Format into more easily manipulated formats.
-More on that later; users of the Rules Engine will most likely deal predominantly with the Text Format.
+More on that later; users of the RulesEngine Engine will most likely deal predominantly with the Text Format.

 ## Introducing Whitespace and Other Formatting Concepts